What can my child do on their own, if only I let them?

 We didn't use the "stove top" or "faucet" they provided

-BACKSPLASH: After the whole thing was put together I found a cardboard box and cut it up and taped it together so that it would fit on the back of the kitchen like a backsplash.
-Once it was the correct size I applied a tile contact paper on one side of it.
+BACKSPLASH: After the whole thing was put together, I found a cardboard box cut it up, and taped it together so that it would fit on the back of the kitchen like a backsplash.
+Once it was the correct size, I applied a tile contact paper on one side of it.
 I then used a hot glue gun to adhere it to the backside of the kitchen and used the hot glue along the inner edges as well to act as a grout and prevent leaking out of the back of the kitchen.

-We installed the working faucet from amazon and attached use the PVC coupling to secure it underneath.
+We installed the working faucet from Amazon and attached the PVC coupling to secure it underneath.

 Step 4: Stock the Kitchen